springboot-pocs/DeferredResult/README.md

 This is a Spring Boot project being used to explore Deferred Result in spring boot

 # URL to test:
-  http://localhost:6060/dfr/getResults   ( this is a GET request )
+  http://localhost:6060/dfr/getResults   				( this is a GET request with positive scenario ) http://localhost:6060/dfr/getTimeoutResults			( this is a GET request to test onTimeout behaviour )

 # Behaviour